natasha-dudek/biology-AI-reading-group/index.md

 ### When and how we meet

+Due to the ongoing pandemic, we are continuing to meet via Google Meet for during Winter 2021.

-During Spring 2021 we will be meeting once every two weeks on Wednesdays from 4-5 pm via Google Meet. **Please be respectful to the speaker and the other attendees and arrive a couple of minutes early**, just as you would for an in-person presentation.
+We will be meeting once every two weeks, usually from 4-5 pm. **Please be respectful to the speaker and the other attendees and arrive a couple of minutes early**, just as you would for an in-person presentation.
 Meetings will begin at 4 pm sharp.

 For specific dates please refer to the schedule.